singhanju12340/MyTeacher/content/Design/Design-notes/Capacity Estimates.md

 64 Bit === 2^64 = 18,446,744,073,709,551,616  === to Million == 1.8447×1013 million
 32 bit == 2 Billion singed, 4 Billion unsigned

+Web socket average concurrent connection: 50K Application server concurrent connection: 10K
+DB server:
+Kafka message standard size: 1MB
+1 Kafka broker can store around 1TB of data and handle around 10K messages per second.

+`Contrary to a common misconception, the capacity isn’t limited to 65,535 connections.
+That number refers to the range of port numbers, not the number of connections a single server port can handle.
+Each TCP connection is identified by a unique combination of source IP, source port, destination IP, and destination port.
+With proper OS tuning and resource allocation, a single listening port can handle hundreds of thousands or even millions of concurrent SSE connections.

+In practice, however, the server’s hardware and OS limits—rather than the theoretical port limit—determine the maximum number of simultaneous connections.

+`

+Spring boot tomcat container : 200 threads